chitrankusarkar/Time-Series-Analysis-of-TESLA-Stock/README.md

-# LSTM-based AI with Heuristic for Predicting Stock Prices
+# Prediction of TESLA Stock Data using Time Series Analysis

 ## Overview
 This project employs a Long Short-Term Memory (LSTM) neural network combined with heuristic techniques to predict stock prices for Tesla (TSLA) over a 2-year period based on historical data.
 The approach integrates AI and time-series decomposition to achieve a **76% prediction accuracy**.